Smertig/banana/docs/api/tg/types/input_media_photo.rst

    .. cpp:member:: optional_t<string_t> caption

+   Optional.
 Caption of the photo to be sent, 0-1024 characters after entities parsing

    .. cpp:member:: optional_t<string_t> parse_mode

+   Optional.
 Mode for parsing entities in the photo caption.
 See formatting options for more details.

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

+   Optional.
 List of special entities that appear in the caption, which can be specified instead of parse_mode